-Sometimes, teeth need to be removed due to decay, disease or trauma.
-Having a tooth removed or “pulled” is called a tooth extraction.
+Sometimes, teeth need to be removed due to decay, disease, or trauma.
+When you get a tooth “pulled,” it’s called an extraction.

-When you have an extraction, it’s natural that changes will occur in your mouth afterward.
-Your dentist may give you instructions to follow after the extraction, and it's important to talk to your dentist if you have any questions or problems.
-Here are some general guidelines to help promote healing, prevent complications, and make you more comfortable.
+It’s natural that changes will occur in your mouth after the procedure.
+Here are some general guidelines to help promote healing, prevent complications, and make you more comfortable while you recover.

 - Fold a piece of clean gauze into a pad thick enough to bite on.
 Dampen the pad with clean, warm water and place it directly on the extraction site.

-- Apply pressure by closing the teeth firmly over the pad.
+- Apply pressure by closing your teeth firmly over the pad.
 Maintain this pressure for about 30 minutes.
 If the pad becomes soaked with blood, replace it with a clean one.